 What is happening in Gaza right now?

-Gaza is home to a population of two million people who have been living under constant bombardment, with little to no essential aid deliveries for almost a month.
+Gaza is home to a population of over two million people who have been living under constant bombardment, with little to no essential aid deliveries for months.
 They are in urgent need of food, water, medicine and fuel.

-Lack of water and the threat of waterborne diseases could cause a health catastrophe for hundreds of thousands of people and an alarming threat to the lives of pregnant and breastfeeding women and their newborn children.
+Lack of shelter, food, water and the threat of waterborne diseases is causing a health catastrophe for hundreds of thousands of people and an alarming threat to the lives of pregnant and breastfeeding women and their newborn children.

 Riham Jafari, Communication and Advocacy Coordinator at ActionAid in Palestine: